TheJacksonLab/Anisotropic_CG_ConjPoly_Model/README.md

 # Anisotropic_CG_ConjPoly_Model
 LAMMPS Implementation of the anisotropic coarse-grained model for conjugated polymers.
-Corresponds to a minimal version of the model used in the follow papers (please cite these two for model usage):
+Corresponds to a minimal version of the model used in the follow papers (please cite Cohen paper for model usage):

 Friday, D.M.; Jackson, N.E.
 “Electron and Ion Transport in Semi-Dilute Conjugated Polyelectrolytes: View from a Coarse-Grained Tight-Binding Model” Mol.
 Syst.
 Des.
 Eng., 2023, 8, 743-755.